Program Guidance

 Students who choose to attend postgraduate training programs prior to beginning service in the National Health Service Corps Scholarship Program must meet a set of requirements.

-Submit postgraduate training requests via the Bureau of Health Workforce (BHW) Customer Service Portal by May 1.
+- You must submit postgraduate training requests via the Bureau of Health Workforce (BHW) Customer Service Portal by May 1.

 If eligible to pursue postgraduate training, we expect you to start after graduation on or around July 1.